ststimac/stephaniestimac-blog/posts/2024/12/browser-feature-development.md

 And that's good for the overall health of the web ecosystem.

-_Note: Thank you to my colleague [Brian Kardell](https://bkardell.com/) for reviewing & editng this post, which had been taking up a lot of space in my mind for a long while._
+_Note: Thank you to my colleague [Brian Kardell](https://bkardell.com/) for reviewing & editing this post, which had been taking up a lot of space in my mind for a long while._